agilecustoms/release/docs/artifact-types/aws-s3.md

 ## Python lambda function

-Example: [env-api](../examples/env-api) — it is from AgileCustoms repository with all code removed, only workflows left
+Example: [env-api](../examples/env-api) — it is from the AgileCustoms repository with all code removed, only workflows left

 ```
 <repo root>